 2. The principles and practices of ecological engineering (Mitsch and Jorgesen, 2004) could be helpful as an overall design and implementation pedagogy to determine compatible, multiple uses of similar ocean space.
 Industrial ecology is another important idea as an organizing framework for the analysis of potential multiple uses which includes life cycle assessments and material flow accounting, as well as ecological economics.
 Engineering and ecological knowledge of processes occurring in the SAMP region will not be enough to move forward with social and policy changes for future uses.
+Stakeholder interest will remain high throughout the implementation of any future uses.
 A participatory framework for the engagement of stakeholders, such as implemented during this Ocean SAMP process (Dalton, 2005), will need to be continued throughout implementation of the SAMP in order to ensure social, economic, and environmental compatibility.
 There will be a rapid turnover of ideas associated with new opportunities for future uses of the SAMP area.
 This will require a continuation of an organized, participatory stakeholder process as new uses are explored so that information can be shared constructively and systematically; and, over the longer term, informed decisions can be made, and potentially significant benefits for all stakeholders could be realized.

-Future Uses Potential Benefits Management Considerations Use for Mining Local sources for aggregates, decreased mining and transportation costs Economic viability vs. future alternatives questionable; Environmental conflicts due to habitat destruction Use for LNG Favorable economics; Well developed infrastructure in place; Offshore development viewed as safer Environmental, safety & regulatory concerns; Increased ship traffic Short Sea Shipping Favorable economics & more efficient than land- based; Avoids land-based gridlock; New investments for R.I. ports Increased sea vessel traffic; Increased underwater sound affecting marine mammals and fisheries; Conflicts with increased recreational uses; Increased security risks; Increased ecological risks from the spread of invasive species Marine Reserves for Conservation Ecosystem restoration; Enhanced biodiversity; Enhanced recreational opportunities; Increased education/research values Space removed from extractive uses; Conflicts with fisheries interests Marine Reserves for Fisheries Enhancement Fisheries restoration & localized biodiversity increases; Enhanced recreational & education/research values Space removed from extractive uses; Conflicts with fisheries interests
+Future Uses Potential Benefits Management Considerations Use for Mining Local sources for aggregates, decreased mining and transportation costs Economic viability vs. future alternatives questionable; Environmental conflicts due to habitat destruction Use for LNG Favorable economics; Well developed infrastructure in place; Offshore development viewed as safer Environmental, safety & regulatory concerns; Increased ship traffic Short Sea Shipping Favorable economics & more efficient than land- based; Avoids land-based gridlock; New investments for R.I. ports Increased sea vessel traffic; Increased underwater sound affecting marine mammals and fisheries; Conflicts with increased recreational uses; Increased security risks; Increased ecological risks from the spread of invasive species Marine Reserves for Conservation Ecosystem restoration; Enhanced biodiversity; Enhanced recreational opportunities; Increased education/research values Space removed from extractive uses; Conflicts with fisheries interests Marine Reserves for Fisheries Enhancement Fisheries restoration & localized biodiversity increases; Enhanced recreational & education/research values Space removed from extractive uses; Conflicts with fisheries interests Placement of Artificial Reefs for Fisheries Enhancement Localized biodiversity increases; Can create upwellings and possible fisheries enhancement; Increased education/research values Controversy over values to fisheries; Replacement costs high; New permitting & regulatory issues

 Table 1.
-Possible Benefits and Management Issues that Need to Be Considered for PossibleFuture Uses of the SAMP Region As Reviewed in this Chapter
+Possible Benefits and Management Issues that Need to Be Considered for Possible Future Uses of the SAMP Region As Reviewed in this Chapter